 The Tipperary man left Munster in 2017 to join French side Racing 92.
-He's twice been a Champions Cup runner-up during his time in Paris.
-Recent reports suggest that his time with Racing 92 may be up.
-Though, the 37-year-old has been linked with other French sides.
+He was a two-time Champions Cup runner-up during his time in Paris.

 The backrow retired from rugby at the end of the 2011/12 season due to a knee injury picked up in a World Cup warm-up game against England the previous year.

 He now works as Chief Commercial Officer for construction industry firm i3PT.

 The Corkman left Munster at the end of the 2013/14 season and joined Pau.
 He spent three years as a player with the French side before moving into coaching.
 After two years as a coach with Pau, he moved to Provence.
 Coughlan is now a defence coach with Toulon, after a spell with Brive.

 The hooker retired from rugby in 2019 aged 31 after 10 years playing for Munster.

 "The prospect of possibly picking up another contract was something I was very much pursuing but the longer it went on, the more I realised my body was telling me to stop," he explained.

 "I've ignored existing injuries for a long time, but I can no longer do so.
 The maintenance involved in just being able to train let alone play has taken its toll on my body these last couple of years.
 I would love to continue playing but I simply can't anymore.
 I feel I'm physically incapable of getting back to my best and I want to be healthy for my young children."

 He now works for Waystone and previously worked as a coach for Garryown.
 He also works as a pundit with TG4.